putrinahampun/final-project-scAI5/README.md

 # FINAL PROJECT TITLE HERE

 ## Project Description
 Please describe your Startup Campus final project here.
-You may include your model architecture in JPEG or GIF.
+You may should your <b>model architecture</b> in JPEG or GIF.

 ## Contributor
 | Full Name | Affiliation | Email | Role |